Marc-Harony/CinemaAtHome/docker/qbittorrent/README.md

 ![compose.yml](./compose.yml)
 </details><br>

-In this infrasctrucutre, we will use [qBitTorrent](https://www.qbittorrent.org/) as a Bittorrent client that will be running behind a dockerized VPN client [Gluetun](https://github.com/qdm12/gluetun). <br>
+In this infrastructure, we will use [qBitTorrent](https://www.qbittorrent.org/) as a Bittorrent client that will be running behind a dockerized VPN client [Gluetun](https://github.com/qdm12/gluetun). <br>

 # Explanation of the compose file: